 Agriculture chemicals, often referred to as agrochemicals, are substances used in farming to improve crop production, protect plants, and enhance soil health.
 These include fertilizers, pesticides, herbicides, fungicides, and plant growth regulators.

-Farmers have used natural and synthetic substances for centuries to manage pests and improve yields.
-However, with the growth of global population and demand for food, modern agriculture has increasingly relied on scientifically developed chemicals to ensure consistent and efficient crop production.
+Farmers have used both natural and synthetic substances for centuries to manage pests and improve crop yields.
+With the rapid growth of the global population, modern agriculture increasingly depends on scientifically developed chemicals to ensure consistent and efficient food production.

-Agrochemicals are designed to address specific challenges in farming, such as nutrient deficiencies, weed control, and pest infestations.
-Their use is carefully studied and regulated to balance productivity with environmental safety.
+Agriculture chemicals, also known as agrochemicals, are designed to address challenges such as nutrient deficiencies, weed control, and pest infestations.
+Their usage is carefully regulated to balance productivity with environmental safety.

-The table below summarizes the main categories of agriculture chemicals and their primary roles:
+The following table summarizes the key categories and their roles:

 | Type of Chemical | Primary Function | Example Use Case |